Front Porch Series July 16, 2021

 “Based on a True Story” is a caption that makes people stop and listen.
 But how do you begin to think about an historical moment and find the drama in it?
 How do you decide where to begin your piece and where to end it.?
 What are the important aspects to keep “true” and which can you embellish or imagine.
 Through hands-on activities we will explore using historical documents, stories and more to create characters and imagine where an historical story might begin.

 Registration for this workshop is $10/person.
-Registration links will be available soon.
+Click here to register.

 Judy Tate is a playwright, teaching artist and TV writer.
 She’s a 4-time daytime Emmy Award, and WGA award winner.
 A professonal actor for many years, she’s an alumna of NYU’s Tisch School of the Arts conservatory program.